 This is how augmentation is achieved.
 Internet Marketing works the same.
 Let me give you another example.
 Recently your electricity bill has skyrocketed since your son has moved back after college.
 You are debating with you wife if you should get Solar (intrinsic motivation).
 You go to these two websites:

+Notice both landing pages have bullets.
 Which one do you buy from?
 Most probably you will buy from the one that will foster your intrinsic motivations for saving on your electricity bill better.
 No?

 What is important is this: If any of these two websites could correctly predict all and every visitor’s intrinsic motivations better, it will be more successful.
 Remember this!